hyaliyun/Google-Docs/website/learn/template_literals/index.md

 // [ 'World' ] []
 ```

-While technically permitted by the syntax, _untagged_ template literals are strings and will throw a {{jsxref("TypeError")}} when chained.
+While technically permitted by the syntax, _untagged_ template literals are strings and will throw a  when chained.

 ```js
 console.log(`Hello``World`); // TypeError: "Hello" is not a function